Advising & Support

 • B.S. in Advertising: University of Illinois at Urbana-Champaign

-Best Part of My JobWhen I am working with a student and they have that 'Ah Hah!' moment.
+Best Part of My JobWhen I am working with a student, and they have that 'Ah Hah!' moment.
 I love helping students find their passion and what they want to do with their career.

 InterestsRock climbing, hiking, biking, baseball, being a dog mom.

-Christina SwansonCoordinator for the SIB Alumni Mentor Program
+Christina SwansonCoordinator for Career & Alumni Engagement

 • B.S. in Biology: University of Michigan

-Best Part of My JobI love when someone walks out of my (now virtual) office with a tangible next step and a contact person who can provide more clarity about their future.
+Best Part of My JobI love when someone walks (or clicks) out of my office with a tangible next step and a contact person who can provide more clarity about their future.
 It makes my day to help people find direction and to have that moment of relief knowing exactly how to move forward with their careers and goals.
 I also really like analyzing surveys...I enjoy the hunt for patterns and especially love when I can use that information to help make a positive change.

 InterestsMy twin toddler girls are the best and most time-consuming part of my life right now!
 I absolutely love hiking in natural areas: Allerton, Meadowbrook, the Arb, and Lake of the Woods are my favorite places around C-U. I also love board games, insects, and learning something new.